-We are not selling any shares of common stock and will not receive any proceeds from the sale of the warrant shares by the selling stockholders under this prospectus.
-Upon the exercise of the warrants for 2,024,000 shares of our common stock by payment of cash, however, we will receive the exercise price of the warrants, which is \$3.00 per share.
+We are not selling any shares of common stock or warrants and will not receive any proceeds from the sale of the shares or warrants under this prospectus.
+Upon the exercise of the Series A warrants for 416,666 shares of our common stock by payment of cash, however, we will receive the exercise price of the warrants, which is \$6.60 per share, and upon the exercise of the Series B warrants for 416,666 shares of our common stock by payment of cash, however, we will receive the exercise of our common stock by payment of cash, however, we will receive the exercise price of the warrants, which is \$8.50 per share.

-We have agreed to bear all of the expenses incurred in connection with the registration of these warrant shares.
-The selling stockholders will pay or assume brokerage commissions and similar charges, if any, incurred for the sale of the warrant shares.
+We have agreed to bear all of the expenses incurred in connection with the registration of these shares and warrants.
+The selling stockholder will pay or assume brokerage commissions and similar charges, if any, incurred for the sale of the shares or the warrants.

-The selling stockholders identified in this prospectus, or their pledgees, donees, transferees or other successors-ininterest, may offer the warrant shares from time to time through public or private transactions at prevailing market prices, at prices related to prevailing market prices or at privately negotiated prices.
-For additional information on the methods of sale that may be used by the selling stockholders, see the section entitled "Plan of Distribution" beginning on page 49.
-For information regarding the selling stockholders, see the section entitled "Selling Stockholders" beginning on page 47.
+The selling stockholder identified in this prospectus, or their pledgees, donees, transferees or other successors-in-interest, may offer the shares or warrants from time to time through public or private transactions at prevailing market prices, at prices related to prevailing market prices or at privately negotiated prices.
+For additional information on the methods of sale that may be used by the selling stockholder, see the section entitled "Plan of Distribution" beginning on page 55.
+For information regarding the selling stockholder, see the section entitled "Selling Stockholder" beginning on page 54.